 However, being childless or even having children may not be how you see leaving a legacy.
 Artists create.
 Scientists discover.
 Philosophers argue for reform.
 Often unwittingly, everyday people do great things that later are recognized and this is where longevity makes its wider cast.

 Longevity and Legacy.
-An almanac of narratives from yesterday, today and tomorrow.
+A portrait collection of narratives from yesterday, today and tomorrow.
 No doubt, you have your own stories of singular lives, those you know and those you have read.
 For curiosity’s sake, over the last four weeks of 2014 I’ll look at some singular lives that have popped out at me over the last year, beginning Dec.9 with The Criminal Pen.